RustedBytes/extract-speech/README.md

-# audio-splitter
+# extract-speech

-Split audio files by Voice Activity Detection with ease
+Extract speech from audio files by a Voice Activity Detection model